wwong4374/diagnostic-screener/README.md

 1. It is a relational DBMS.
 There is a many-to-one relationship between questions and domains, making PostgreSQL an appropriate choice for modeling this data.
 2. It supports user defined enums, which I used to enumerate the allowed values for each question's domain.
 3. It is reliable and stable.
 It is well documented and widely used, resulting in strong community support for troubleshooting and debugging.
-4. It is scalable - we can easily more tables and columns as our application evolves.
+4. It is scalable - we can easily add tables and columns as our application evolves.

 **Backend Server:** TypeScript, Node, Express, Knex